groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-loading/load-password-protected-docs-groupdocs-java/_index.md

 Merger merger = new Merger(filePath);
 ```

-## How to batch process password‑protected documents
+## How to load password protected document with GroupDocs.Merger for Java

 ### Loading a Password‑Protected Document